bcail/cpython/Doc/faq/library.rst

 Yes.

-Interfaces to disk-based hashes such as :mod:`DBM <dbm.ndbm>` and :mod:`GDBM
-<dbm.gnu>` are also included with standard Python.
-There is also the
-:mod:`sqlite3` module, which provides a lightweight disk-based relational database.
+There is also the :mod:`sqlite3` module, which provides a lightweight disk-based relational database.

 Support for most relational databases is available.
 See the `DatabaseProgramming wiki page